RedHatWorkshops/openshift-cicd-demo/README.md

 [![Running the Demo Video](http://img.youtube.com/vi/LLYNn0kieOg/0.jpg)](http://www.youtube.com/watch?v=LLYNn0kieOg)

-# Troubeshooting
+# Troubleshooting

-Common issues that may arise are in this section in no paticular order.
+Common issues that may arise are in this section in no particular order.

 ## Installation